 Looking for more iced tea recipes?
 Try this Iced Tea Sangria Recipe.

 - 2 Lipton Iced Tea Brew Family Size Tea Bags

 - 2 cups chilled seltzer

-- Place frozen berries and orange juice in blender with brewed tea.
+- Place frozen berries and orange juice in the blender with brewed tea.
 Pulse on high until berries are puréed.

-- Serve smoothie in a glass with a straw or place in a blender bottle to enjoy on the go.
+- Serve the smoothie in a glass with a straw or place in a blender bottle to enjoy on the go.

 Amount Per Serving: Calories: 62Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 23mgCarbohydrates: 15gFiber: 1gSugar: 13gProtein: 1g

 Nutritional information is automatically calculated per the ingredients list.
 Serving size may not be accurate.
 Please double-check with your preferred nutritional app for the most accurate information.